 Four in five adults to be vaccinated by end of June if pharma firms deliver – Donnelly

-‘Step change’ in vaccine rollout from next month, ‘not incremental’, Minister says

-1.1 million doses of vaccine from three pharma companies will be received by the end of March and a fourth company Janssen will begin supplying vaccines in April, Minister for Health Stephen Donnelly says.
+1.1 million doses of vaccine from three pharma companies would be received by the end of March and a fourth company Janssen would begin supplying vaccines in April, Minister for Health Stephen Donnelly says.
 Photograph: iStock/Getty

 Four in every five adults in the State will be offered either one or two Covid-19 vaccination doses by the end of June if pharmaceutical companies adhere to their agreed vaccine delivery commitments, Minister for Health Stephen Donnelly has said.